UltraHispeed-Elite/ds-style-demo/README.md

-# ds-style-demo
+# Javascript Demos
-got bored so I learned how to make multiple "screens" to simulate the ds.
+A bunch of random small code bits using the p5.js libraries to help my friend understand the libraries